George Gervin: Post-playing career

 Since retiring from professional basketball, George Gervin has been active in the San Antonio community by designing organizations for underprivileged children.
 In 1991, he established the George Gervin Youth Center.

 In 2004, he returned to Detroit to fill in on morning drive for a week on WMXD during the interregnum between the dropping of Tom Joyner from the Clear Channel radio stations and the launch of the Steve Harvey Morning Show.

+Gervin had an acting role in the 2025 film Marty Supreme as Lawrence, the owner of a table tennis club which Timothée Chalamet’s character frequents.

 Personal life

 Gervin was born and raised in Detroit, Michigan.

 In 1976, Gervin married Joyce King.
 The couple divorced in 1984 then remarried in 1985.
 They also have three children.
 The eldest child named George Gervin Jr. (nicknamed "Gee"), played for the Harlem Globetrotters and was a fan favorite while playing for the Norrköping Dolphins of the Swedish League.
 Gervin Jr. also played professionally in Mexico.
-Gervin's sister, Barbara Gervin-Hawkins, is a Democratic member of the Texas House of Representatives.
+Gervin's sister, Barbara Gervin-Hawkins, is a Democratic member of the Texas House of Representatives; she was married to basketball player Robert Hawkins.

-Gervin's younger brother, Derrick is a retired basketball player who mostly played in the CBA and Europe.
+Gervin's younger brother, Derrick, is a retired basketball player who mostly played in the CBA and Europe.